What is an Ecommerce Business

 Writing a business plan

 With your competitive research complete, it’s time to write your business plan.
 A business plan is a roadmap that helps bring your ideas and thoughts together.
-A business plan is vital in determining what to prioritize, avoiding common business mistakes, and how to effectively reach new customers.
+It's vital in determining what to prioritize and how to effectively reach potential customers.
+A business plan also highlights your company's mission statement to show investors and employees the core values of your brand.

-Aside from figuring out what to sell, another challenging decision is determining your business or brand name and deciding on a domain name.
-These tips will help you tackle these important tasks.
+Aside from finding an actual product to sell online, another challenging decision is determining your business or brand name and choosing an appropriate and available domain name.
+These blog posts will help you tackle these important tasks.

 Creating a logo